Ch1 L1: The most fundamental question of all time

 - Try to relate the main themes of the Hollywood movies (enemies, energy crisis and making dreams come true) to the ideas developed in this lesson.

 - Think about those who suffer from cleaning obsessive-compulsive disorder and their inability to set realistic expectations.

 - What is the main problem of perfectionism?

-Someone who commits suicide must’ve felt being socially or emotionally dead or predicted that there wouldn’t be any chance to come back, mainly due to physical pain, shame (emotional pain) or emotional immaturity (not emotionally strong enough to cope with the emotional pains); so, suicide is nothing but executing the subjective Death just to get rid of the pain.
+Someone who commits suicide must’ve felt being socially or emotionally dead or predicted that there wouldn’t be any chance to come back, mainly due to physical pain, shame (emotional pain) or emotional immaturity (not emotionally strong enough to cope with either pain); so, suicide is nothing but executing the subjective Death just to get rid of the pain.

 The ability to identify danger is more vital than biological immortality which some living organisms have already acquired.
 For instance, the immortal jellyfish is capable of reverting completely to its younger self [Link]; so if there are no changes in its environment, it can live forever.
 The problem, however, is that it can’t react to many lethal dangers which we’re prepared for.

 I’m sure that you’ve made the first rough connection between life and mathematics since problem-solving is the most crucial skill we need to develop in real life and we solve problems in math.
 However, in many areas, mathematical problems seem to be unrealistic or inapplicable.
 That’s what we need to figure out later.

 The first solution is the starting point.
 After finding two or even more solutions to a particular problem, we’ll evaluate them to select the optimal one.

 We can relate the example to the previous footnote.
 Here all solutions to dig the well with the hands, spoon or spade work out; so, we have the liberty to choose the best one which would cost us the minimum energy.